 For example, for Indian customers, you need to add all the major regional languages apart from English and Hindi.

 Read also: How to Develop a Multilingual App that Outshines Others

 This is one of the pivotal features keeping in view the user’s needs.
 You need to offer help to your customers in case they face any problem related to payment or any other service.
 It would be appreciable if you add the virtual chatbot service to better interact with the users.

 This is a kind of promotional feature or tool where you ask or urge the user to spread the word for your app for which he would be offered exciting offers and attractive discounts on every transaction.

 17. App Settings

 The app settings also become pivotal as it allows the user to customize the app according to his needs.
-This would involve the profile settings, the payment settings, and the security settings etc.
+This would involve the profile settings, the payment settings, and security settings, etc.

 The Admin Panel

 After discussing the spectrum of user-related features, let’s now focus on what aspects are important from an admin point of view.

 1. The Dashboard